4joejoe/vendors/Readme.md

 ## Project Structure

-- project model have 3 Entities
+What is provided in the project

 - User
-    - For separating authentication and user creation logic from vendor
+  - Create a new user
+  - Get all user
+  - Delete a user
+  - Get user by id

 - Vendor
-    - A user can have create multiple vendor accounts for better branching
+  - Create a new vendor
+  - Get all vendor
+  - Get vendor by id

 - Purchase Order
+  - Create a new purchase order
+  - Get all purchase order
+  - Get purchase order by vendor
+  - Get purchase order by purchase order id
-    - A vendor can have multiple purchase order
+  - Acknowledge purchase order

+- Performance matrices
+  > Automatic calculation of these metrics and update in the database upon creation and update of purchase order
+  - On-Time Delivery Rate
+  - Fulfillment Rate
+  - Quality Rating Average
+  - Average Response Time

+- Authentication
+  - Obtain new access token
+  - Obtain new refresh token
+  - Verify token